einarnn/go-netconf/README.md

 * Support for custom RPCs.
 * Independent of XML library.
 Free to choose encoding/xml or another third party library to parse the results.

+Since the fork the following minor additions have been made:

+* Removed use of deprecated standard library x509 functions.
+* Added stripping of NETCONF 1.1 chunk separators.
+* Now support XPath filters for `get` and `get-config`.

 ## Install
-* Requires Go 1.9 or later!
+* Requires Go 1.19 or later!
 ```bash
 $ go get github.com/Juniper/go-netconf/netconf
 ```